volcanohatred/pen300/book/chapter13/readme.md

 It is commonly used in many corporate environments for remote administration using windows native remote Desktop connection application

-# lateral ovement with rdp
+# lateral movement with rdp

 using rdektop in kali machine we will run mstsc.exe and connect to appsrv01